JermellB/restagraph/README.md

 GET /api/v1/<resource-type>/
 ```

-Returns a JSON representation of all resources of that type.
+Returns a JSON representation of all resources of that type, or 404 if there aren't any.

 ### Delete a resource